 ‘Happy Returns‘ is probably the best yellow flowered replacement for ‘Stella de Oro’, as it starts blooming in June and goes right through to October!
 If you want a tough, dependable daylily, this is your choice!

-An old favorite, ‘Catherine Woodbury‘ has a gorgeous pink color with a yellow throat, and it’s fragrant!
+An old favorite, ‘Catherine Woodbury‘ is a daylily that has a gorgeous pink color with a yellow throat, and it’s fragrant!
 About 30 inches tall, one of my fav’s.
 Midsummer bloomer.

 ‘Joan Senior‘ will rebloom from July onward, and is the most white variety.
 Easy to grow, and very drought resistant, they grow about 2 feet tall.